StuxSoftware/SimpleDev/README.md

 Support
 -------
-This libarry currently supports CanaryMod Recode, Forge Mod Loader and Bukkit.
+This libarry currently supports Bukkit, CanaryMod Recode and BungeeCord.